Shouson Chow

-Sir Shouson Chow (周壽臣 (Zhōu Shòuchén); 1861–1959), KBE, LLD, JP, also known as Chow Cheong-Ling (周長齡 (Zhōu Chánglíng)), was a Hong Kong businessman.
+Sir Shouson Chow (周壽臣 (Zhōu Shòuchén); 1861–1959), also known as Chow Cheong-Ling (周長齡 (Zhōu Chánglíng)), was a Hong Kong businessman and politician.
 He had been a Qing dynasty official and prominent in the Government of Hong Kong.

 Family

 Chow is said to have been born in Wong Chuk Hang San Wai, a village at the foot of present-day Shouson Hill.
 Wong Chuk Hang San Wai was a village of a Chow lineage.

 His father was compradore of the Canton-based Canton and Hong Kong Steamship Company.
 His grandfather was the head of "Little Hong Kong", who helped Charles Elliot post the first official proclamation of Hong Kong Island in 1841.
 He had a son, named Chow Yat-Kwong.

 Career

-Among the third group of Chinese students sponsored by the Qing government to the United States in the 1870s, Chow left China in 1874 and studied at Phillips Academy, Andover (class of 1880) and Columbia University.
-After his graduation he worked for the Qing government.
+Among the third group of Chinese students sponsored by the Qing government to the United States in the 1870s, Chow left China in 1874 and studied at Phillips Academy, Andover (class of 1880) After his graduation, he was originally granted admission offer of Columbia University, but his studies ended due to recall of students by the Qing government.
+Then he worked for the Qing government after returning to China.

 In 1881 he joined the Korean Customs Service under Yuan Shikai.
-Later he was the president of the China Merchant Steam Navigation Company of Tientsin from 1897 to 1903, and the managing director of the Peking-Mukden Railway between 1903 and 1907.
+Later he was the president of the China Merchant Steam Navigation Company of Tianjin from 1897 to 1903, and the managing director of the Peking-Mukden Railway between 1903 and 1907.

-He was the Customs and Trade Superintendent and Counselor for Foreign Affairs in Newchwang between 1907 and 1910.
+He was the Customs and Trade Superintendent and Counselor for Foreign Affairs in Niuzhuang between 1907 and 1910.
 During this period he was promoted to Mandarin of the Second Rank.
 He left government service after the 1911 Revolution and became director of various companies and charities.